-Earl Gregg Swem Library actively participates in the teaching and research missions of the College of William and Mary by providing services, collections, staff, and facilities that enrich and inform the educational experience, and promote a lifelong commitment to learning.
+Earl Gregg Swem Library actively participates in the teaching and research missions of William & Mary by providing services, collections, staff, and facilities that enrich and inform the educational experience, and promote a lifelong commitment to learning.

 Community Analysis & Information Needs

-Swem Library serves the government information needs of patrons both inside and outside the College of William and Mary community.
-Patrons not affliated with the college may obtain a depository patron library card to check out government information in tangible formats.
+Swem Library serves the government information needs of patrons both inside and outside the William & Mary community.
+Patrons not affliated with the university may obtain a depository patron library card to check out government information in tangible formats.
 They may also access networked electronic government information from computer workstations within the library but do not have access to printers, which are on university-authenticated networks.
 Outside patrons may save government information to flash-drives on library computers.

 Swem Library serves the Peninsula portion of the First Congressional District, part of the Norfolk - Virginia Beach -Newport News metropolitan area, an urban area dominated by the military, shipbuilding, technology, port, and tourist industries.

-The College of William and Mary is a selective, liberal arts college with graduate programs in Law, Businesss, Education, Physics, and Marine Science.
-The college is also associated with the Thomas Jefferson National Accelerator Facility in Newport News.
+William & Mary is a selective, liberal arts college with graduate programs in Law, Businesss, Education, Physics, and Marine Science.
+The university is also associated with the Thomas Jefferson National Accelerator Facility in Newport News.
 Swem Library coordinates its government information collection activities with those of Marshall Wythe Law Library and the Virginia Institute of Marine Science library.
-An Agreement for Selective Housing of Government Information is maintained with the VIMS Library, primarely for ocean charts and maps.
+An Agreement for Selective Housing of Government Information is maintained with the VIMS Library, primarily for ocean charts and maps.